fabrikler/refugio/content/index.md

 ---
-title: Welcome to the Refugio
+title: about this digital garden
 ---
 ![[attachements/carlos-rothorn.jpg| center| 400]]